July 23, 2018

 David Vekasy, the park's chief of facility management, first learned of the availability of propane-fueled mowers in 2006, when the Alamo Area Clean Cities Coalition (AACCC) invited him to attend a Clean Cities alternative fuels event in Austin.
 Other similar events followed, enabling him to become increasingly familiar with the options in landscaping operations.
 "I'm grateful to them for the opportunities they gave us to find out about the mowers," Vekasy said.
 "Park staff was able to meet and talk with others already using the equipment, operate it firsthand, and learn more about the benefits of propane-fueled equipment."

-Boosted by this knowledge, San Antonio Missions NHP began taking steps to replace all three of its gasoline-powered grooming mowers.
+Boosted by this knowledge, San Antonio Missions NHP began taking steps to replace all of its gasoline-powered grooming mowers.
 Vekasy solicited feedback from his staff, assessed the availability of local service technicians, researched available products and fueling infrastructure options, evaluated life cycle costs, and explored potential funding sources for equipment purchases.
 At the time, most fleets that pursued this technology were converting existing gasoline mowers to propane operation, because manufacturers were only just beginning to offer OEM factory models that ran on propane.
+There are now many OEMs offering propane commercial lawn equipment.

 At the outset, acceptance by equipment operators was one barrier to switching to propane mowers.
 "The grounds staff was initially reluctant to accept a new technology, and therefore voiced reservations about everything from not knowing how to operate or maintain the units to perceived safety concerns," Vekasy said.
 "Sometimes, doing the right thing is not the easiest thing."
-During the following few years, each of their concerns was addressed individually by contacting the equipment designers and engineers, safety professionals, and the Propane Education and Research Council.
+During the following few years, each of their concerns was addressed individually by contacting the equipment designers and engineers, safety professionals, the Propane Education and Research Council, and national Clean Cities and NPS support staff.
 Grounds staff also had a chance to test drive the equipment.

-These three units are still in operation today as the park's entire fleet of grooming mowers.
-The mowers' range is greater than that of the conventional equipment they replaced, so staff no longer has to interrupt their mowing operations to travel to fueling stations for fill-ups, saving valuable time for other grounds duties.
-"The staff is now very happy with them," said Vekasy.
-"They prefer these over the gas-powered mowers."
-The gasoline mowers had used about 800 gallons of fuel per year, so the switch to propane has enabled the park to reduce its consumption of gasoline by 4,000 gallons over the past five years.
-Fuel costs savings have totaled $1,000 per year.
-The propane mowers are expected to eliminate some 288,000 pounds of carbon dioxide emissions over their estimated 15-year lifecycles.
+These four units are still in operation today as the park's entire fleet of grooming mowers.
+The mowers' range is greater than that of the conventional equipment they replaced, so staff no longer has to interrupt their mowing operations to travel to a fuel stations for fill-ups, saving valuable time for other grounds duties.
+"The staff is very happy with them," said Vekasy.
+The gasoline mowers had used about 800 gallons of fuel per year, so the switch to propane has enabled the park to reduce its consumption of gasoline by 8,000 gallons over the past ten years.
+The propane mowers are estimated to eliminate some 27,000 pounds of well-to-wheel carbon dioxide emissions and 165 barrels of petroleum over their estimated 15-year lifecycles.

 Becoming a Model for Alternative Fuels

 San Antonio Missions NHP has become a strong example of alternative fuel deployment.
-"They really embody what Clean Cities is all about," said AACCC's Yliana Flores.
+"They really embody what Clean Cities is all about," said Yliana Flores, former AACCC coordinator.
 "And they've been big supporters of Clean Cities, providing us with valuable feedback."
 Since the park staff first began its fleet sustainability initiative, it has managed to reduce its fleet size by 18%.
-By mid-2013, the alternative and advanced vehicles in the overall vehicle and equipment fleet included three hybrid SUVs, three propane trucks, one neighborhood electric vehicle, a plug-in sedan, one propane forklift, and three electric utility vehicles.
-Vekasy said that 40% of the park's vehicle fleet will run on alternative fuels by 2014.
+Through funding from the Clean Cities National Parks Initiative, the park purchased two propane pickup trucks and installed a propane fueling station and two plug-in electric vehicle (PEV) chargers.
+As of mid-2018, the alternative and advanced vehicles in the overall vehicle and equipment fleet included three hybrid SUVs, five propane pickup trucks, one neighborhood electric vehicle, a PEV sedan, one propane forklift, three electric utility vehicles, and one compressed natural gas (CNG) bi-fuel pickup truck.
+Vekasy said that nearly 50% of the park's vehicle fleet currently runs on alternative fuels.
+And the park has plans to build on its progress, with the goal of adding about one alternative fuel vehicle (AFV) to the fleet per year.

-With the increased number of AFVs, the park is seizing the opportunity to engage with visitors about sustainable transportation.
-The park features exhibits and signs that describe its fleet efforts, and interpretive staff are including mentions of the alternative fuel mowers and vehicles into their talks--along with messages about recycling and water conservation.
-These messages are intertwined with the themes of the missions' history of sustainability.
+With the addition of each AFV model, the park seizes the opportunity to engage with visitors about sustainable transportation.
+The park features exhibits and signs that describe new fleet models and fueling infrastructure.
+When the park first deployed the mowers, interpretive tour staff included mentions of them into their talks--along with messages about recycling and water conservation.
+These messages were intertwined with the themes of the missions' history of sustainability.
+Vekasy also developed an exhibit at the PEV chargers to educate visitors about the vehicles and infrastructure.
+The park's interpretation staff also developed graphic wraps for one of their hybrid SUVs and the PEV sedan.
+The vehicles are used in local parades each year, providing an opportunity to demonstrate the park's use of sustainable transportation.

-Vekasy said that the project has had a positive influence on park staff, other NPS units, local municipality grounds leaders, and park visitors.
-With the implementation of the propane mowers, the park has become a local leader in deployment of propane in landscaping operations and has hosted and/or participated in multiple media and educational events with AACCC.
-The park will host the annual commercial propane mower educational event for the fourth time in October, 2013.
-The gathering, in partnership with AACCC, gives attendees a chance to test drive propane landscaping equipment and get an up-close look at the latest technologies.
+Vekasy said that the mower project has had a positive influence on park staff, other NPS units, local municipality grounds leaders, and park visitors.
+With the implementation of the propane mowers, the park has become a local leader in the deployment of propane in landscaping operations and has hosted and/or participated in multiple media and educational events with AACCC.
+For example, the park hosted annual commercial propane mower educational events for several years.
+The gatherings, in partnership with AACCC, gave attendees a chance to test drive propane landscaping equipment and get an up-close look at the latest technologies.

 "We're very proud to be an example of what the National Park Service can accomplish," Vekasy said.
 And by taking the lead for the future, San Antonio Missions NHP is preserving its past.